realDragonium/Ultraviolet/README.md

 `-configs` specifies the path to the config directory [default: `"/etc/ultraviolet/"`]

 The main config file needs have the name `ultraviolet.json`.
-Every server config needs to be in a directory called `config` and end it needs to end with `.json`.
-Server config files can also be placed inside other directories in the config directory.
+Every server config needs to end with `.json`.
+Server config files will be searched for recursively.

 ## How does some stuff work
 ### rate limiting